Men guilty of Anglo-Saxon coin sale plot

 Both men are due to be sentenced on 4 May.

-The coins, which are believed to have been buried by Vikings, are thought to have been part of the Herefordshire Hoard - a multimillion-pound haul found in 2015.
+The coins, which are believed to have been buried by Vikings, are thought to have been part of the Herefordshire Hoard - a multimillion-pound haul of about 300 coins found by two different metal detectorists in 2015.

 The coins have shed new light on the relationship between two historical figures - Alfred, King of Wessex and Ceolwulf II of Mercia.